Also Known As

 Description

-When a bursa becomes inflamed, the resulting swelling and stiffness create pain and limit movement.
-These closed sacs of fluid, lined by a membrane that secretes a lubricating fluid, are located at strategic points between joints and act as cushions to prevent friction.
+Bursitis results when a bursa becomes inflamed and the resulting swelling and stiffness create pain and limit movement of the horse's limbs.
+Bursa are closed sacs of fluid, lined by a membrane that secretes a lubricating fluid.
+They are located at strategic points between joints where they act as cushions to prevent friction as the horse's limbs move.

 Septic bursitis occurs when the bursa becomes infected with bacteria which sometimes occurs in areas such as the navicular area which is susceptible to becoming infected when the frog of the foot is injured.